aravindhk/QESummerSchool/Day-5/exercise-3/README.md

 ## Parallel eigensolver

-When the size of the matrix containing the reduced Hamiltonian elements becomes large, you can speedup the code by solving the generalized eigenvalue problem with multiple cores.
+When the size of the matrix to be diagonalized in the iterative Davidson diagonalization becomes large, you can speedup the code by solving the generalized eigenvalue problem using multiple MPI processes in parallel.
 This is done for example in `C70`

     # Run it!